AdobeDocs/certification.en/help/certifications/restart-program.md

 Alternatively, study two courses, pass two course assessments and submit a customer reference form validating your engagement in a project totaling 100 hours in the past 12 months.

-For certain Adobe Experience Cloud certifications, the Adobe Credential Program accepts **customer references** that validate your continued work as an Adobe certified individual leading, managing and/or participating on an Adobe Experience Cloud implementation project.
+For certain Adobe [!DNL Experience Cloud] certifications, the Adobe Credential Program accepts **customer references** that validate your continued work as an Adobe certified individual leading, managing and/or participating on an Adobe [!DNL Experience Cloud] implementation project.

 In these cases you can provide a customer reference affirming you have participated in at least 100 hours of demonstrated project engagement in the past 12 months.

-**Once your customer reference has been reviewed you will be notified by the Adobe Credential Team.**
+**After your customer reference has been reviewed, you will be notified by the Adobe Credential Team.**

 The course assessments are free.
 There is no need to schedule them, and they are not proctored.
 If you hold multiple Adobe Experience Manager Expert and Master level certifications, you will only need to complete the requirements below and all your AEM certifications will get renewed.